chrisferdian/MyBuddyDemo/README.md

 # **MyBuddyDemo**

-This repository contains the implementation of the eBuddy iOS technical test.
+This repository contains the implementation of the testing.
 The app demonstrates Firebase integration, SwiftUI components, and MVVM architecture.

 ## **Features**
 1. **Firebase Integration**